Regular ternary polygonal forms: Introduction

 In the classification of primitive regular ternary quadratic forms $ ax^{2}+by^{2}+cz^{2} $ (namely, $ \triangle_{4,(a,b,c)} $) \cite{dickson_ternary_1926,jones_regular_1939}, to rule out most of the irregular ones, Dickson made use of an inequality involving primes of a certain type \cite[Theorem 5]{dickson_ternary_1926}.
 To be more explicit, for a given positive integer $ b $, assume that $ p_{i}$'s are all the odd prime numbers not represented by $ x^{2}+by^{2} $ in ascending order and choose $i_0$ such that

 He proved the inequality $ p_{i+1}<p_{1}p_{2}\cdots p_{i} $ holds for $ i\ge i_{0} $ \cite[footnote, p.
 0.1cm 336]{dickson_ternary_1926}.
 To give a rough illustration how such an inequality applies to the regularity of such forms, suppose that $\triangle_{4,(1,b,c)}$ is regular and $p_{i_{0}+1}$ is locally represented.
 Then it must be the case that $c\leq p_{i_{0}+1}$ (since otherwise $x^2+by^2+cz^2=p_{i_0+1}$ cannot be solvable), and the inequality yields an inequality on $c$ depending on $b$ (as the $p_1,\dots,p_{i_{0}}$ are all primes smaller than $b$).
-Inspired by this, we deal with primitive ternary $ m $-gonal forms by virtue of analogous technical inequalities involving inert primes (see \eqref{eq34}), thereby showing Theorem \ref{thm0}.
+Inspired by this, we deal with primitive ternary $ m $-gonal forms by virtue of analogous technical inequalities involving inert primes (see \eqref{eq34}), thereby showing Theorem \ref{thm:noregularmgonalforms}.

 The paper is organized as follows.
-In Section \ref{sec:Earnest_trick}, we establish Lemma \ref{lem312} by Earnest's trick, which will be used to deduce the inequality \eqref{eq34} involving inert primes with additional restrictions analogous to Dickson's one.
-In Section \ref{sec:local_representation}, we give the conditions on local representation by a (ternary) polygonal form.
-In Section \ref{sec:bound_abc}, we prove Theorem \ref{thm0} by bounding the discriminant $ abc $.
+In Section \ref{sec:Earnest_trick}, we establish Lemma \ref{lem:newprimeanalytic} by Earnest's trick, which will be used to deduce the inequality \eqref{eq34} involving inert primes with additional restrictions analogous to Dickson's one.
+In Section \ref{sec:local_representation}, we introduce the Watson's transformation and give the conditions on local representation by a (ternary) polygonal form.
+In Section \ref{sec:bound_abc}, we prove Theorem \ref{thm:noregularmgonalforms} by bounding the discriminant $ abc $.